I often wonder about the word, “Need,” as it applies to working on horse teeth.

 PERFORMANCE – Again, it makes some sense that horses with sharp teeth would resent having those sharp teeth pressed into the sides of their cheeks by a bridle.
 But, in the one study that looked at dressage horses with or without their teeth having been floated, no difference could be detected (CLICK HERE to see the study).
 When I’ve looked at high level performance horses imported from overseas, it’s not been uncommon to find very sharp teeth in their mouths that didn’t also prevent them from jumping very high or being sold for hundreds of thousands of dollars.
 And you’d think that if the sharp teeth were cutting into the sides of the horses’ mouths, you’d see a mouthful of blood after riding in a horse that needed its teeth floated: but that’s not common at all.
 Again, not to say that horses never need their teeth floated, but they certainly don’t need it every six months.

-PREVENTING FUTURE PROBLEMS – This is a real selling point.
+PREVENTING FUTURE PROBLEMS – This is a real selling point of dental interventions.
 It’s the old, “An ounce of prevention is worth a pound of cure,” adage.
 And, while the adage is certainly true, it’s hard to say if it’s apt when it comes to floating teeth or not.
-I mean, I’ve seen plenty of older horses that have had their teeth regularly floated that also ended up with problems in the mouth.
-And I’ve seen plenty of horses that ended up with problems in the mouth after having had their teeth aggressively ground down.
+I mean, I’ve seen plenty of older horses that have had their teeth regularly floated that also eventually ended up with problems in the mouth.
+And I’ve also seen plenty of horses that ended up with problems in the mouth after having had their teeth aggressively ground down.
 But on a more basic level, it’s hard to understand how grinding a tooth away can improve the longevity of that same tooth, as some folks may assert.
 Still, it doesn’t seem unreasonable to assert that horses may need something done, sometime.
 Otherwise stated, it’s good to have someone take a look in your horse’s mouth sometimes but not necessarily to go grinding away each time they do.